hero media

 Buried in the heart of Namadgi National Park, Mount Tennent Trail is one of Canberra’s hardest walking trails and a hard-won accomplishment that’ll justify a delicious prize at any one of Canberra’s best restaurants.

 Running 13.7 kilometres, the out-and-back trail sits near the suburb of Tharwa and takes just over five hours to complete.
-It’s a great way to see the best of the 160,000-hectare Namadgi National Park, which tears across the border of Kosciuszko and takes up almost half of the state’s land area.
+It’s a great way to see the best of the 160,000-hectare Namadgi National Park, which straddles the border of Kosciuszko and takes up almost half of the state’s land area.

 There are a variety of short and long hikes in the park, but the Mount Tennent Trail is easily the most popular, offering somewhat of a greatest hits – gorgeous alpine meadows, snow gum forests and Indigenous rock art sites.